nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * Before writing a driver, make sure you have the needed software and/or hardware.
 * Be sure to study protocols and API's used by a speech synthesizer or a braille display (this is more so for braille displays which may implement different protocols).
-* Make sure you know how to communicate with your equipment - ports, USB ID's, Bluetooth addresses, serial port settings and so on.
+* Make sure you know how to communicate with your equipment or software - ports, USB ID's, Bluetooth addresses, serial port settings, DLL's and so on.
 * Work with another person who happens to use the equipment or software you are writing driver(s) for.

 ### Typical driver development steps